NandoKira/Template-zabbix-CNPG-Backups/README.md

 1. Open your Zabbix dashboard.
 2. Navigate to **Configuration** and then to **Templates**.
 3. Click on **Import** in the upper right corner.
-4. Browse to the location where you saved `zabbix-cnpg-backup-template.xml`.
+4. Browse to the location where you saved `https://raw.githubusercontent.com/NandoKira/Template-zabbix-CNPG-Backups/main/docs/Template-zabbix-CNPG-Backups_3.6.zip`.
 5. Click **Import** to add the template.

 ## ⚙️ Configure the Template